horaciog1/CS479-Reverse-Engineering/Assignment 10/README.md

 The approach for this assignment involves injecting shellcode directly into the buffer and ensuring that the IP register points to the beginning of this shellcode.
 Then later, the shellcode executes within the program, invoking functions like execve and replacing the current program with a shell accessible to the attacker.

-To achieve this we need to meet three conditions:
-1. We need to find out how many bytes after the beginning of the buffer are there before the return address.
-2. We need to inject padding bytes plus a new return address, plus some shellcode.
-3. We need to be able to predict at what address our shellcode will be so we can return to it.

 ## Requiered files and dependencies
 - Install pwntools using the following commands on the terminal
   ```bash